Our Board of Directors

 Board attendance

-Directors are expected to attend all Board and Committee meetings, but in certain circumstances, such as pre-existing business or personal commitments, it is recognised that Directors may be unable to attend.
+Directors are expected to attend all Board and Committee meetings, but in certain situations, such as pre-existing business or personal commitments or certain unforeseen circumstances, it is recognised that Directors may be unable to attend.
 In these circumstances, the Directors receive relevant papers and, where possible, will communicate any comments and observations in advance of the meeting for raising as appropriate during the meeting.
 They are updated on any developments after the meeting by the Chair of the Board or Committee, as appropriate.

 Board Audit Committee Remuneration Committee Nomination &